 As an audio forensic expert who has been named as an expert witness in this case, I would have been happy to help create this exemplar as well.
 And why it was released to the media before consulting with the expert witness team is unknown to me.
 Below is a link to the audio file that was recorded by the police of George Zimmerman’s voice which was considered an exemplar.
-Also, s the original 911 call is now.
-Listen to both of them and decided whether or not it is the voice of George Zimmerman.
+Also below is the original 911 call.
+Listen to both of them and decide whether or not it is the voice of George Zimmerman.

 photo credit: Crossing the Line via photopin (license)